On a non-isothermal Cahn-Hilliard model for tumor growth: Introduction

 \section{Introduction}

 The study of tumor growth processes has become of great interest also for mathematicians in recent years \cite{am, bell, gatti, cl, ltz, ohp, wu}.
 Indeed, mathematical models might be able to give further insights in tumor growth behaviour.
 In particular, the framework of diffuse interface modeling with Cahn-Hilliard equations \cite{ch} has received increasing attention.
 In this context, the tumor is seen as an expanding mass surrounded by healthy tissues.
 Its evolution is assumed to be governed by mechanisms such as proliferation of cells via nutrient consumption, apoptosis \cite{fgr, jw, mrs19} and, in more complex models like \cite{garkewp, garken, garke, chem}, also chemotaxis and active transport of specific chemical species effects.
 Moreover it is possible to include the effects of fluid flow into the evolution of the tumor, which brings to the so-called Cahn-Hilliard-Darcy models (see \cite{garke, jw}).
 However, up to our knowledge it seems that even if the effects of variations of temperature have been studied for Cahn-Hilliard equations \cite{Eleuteri.Gatti.Schimperna2017, m.eleuterie.roccag.schimperna2015, iz}, they have been neglected so far in the analysis of tumor growth.
+From the medical point of view, the effects of temperature on tumor growth have not been completely understood yet, although they have been investigated since the very beginning of the 20th century \cite{5}.
+The general tendency of the scientific community seems to support the thesis that hyperthermia can lead to partial or complete destruction of tumor cells \cite{1,3,4,6}.
+In fact, it has also been observed that low ambient temperature influences the production of particular nutrients for the tumor \cite{2}.
+Nevertheless, we focus here on the case which does not take into account the production of a nutrient due to temperature.
 In this work we introduce a new diffuse interface model for tumor growth, taking into account proliferation of cells, nutrient consumption and apoptosis and moreover temperature effects.
-Our aim consists in proving an existence result for weak solutions to our model.
+Our aim consists in proving an existence result for weak entropy solutions (cnfr.
+Definition \ref{defensol}) to our model.
 We remark that a rigorous mathematical theory of well-posedness results has been addressed in multiple works, such as \cite{fgr, garkewp, mrs19}.
 From the biological point of view, we assume that tumor cells only die by apoptosis, therefore we do not take into account the possibility of tumor necrosis (differently e.g. from \cite{garken}).
 We also suppose that the healthy cells surrounding the tumor do not interact with the tumor itself, neglecting the possible response of the immune system.\\ According to these considerations, we will derive the following PDE system, describing the behaviour of a two-component mixture consisting of healthy cells and tumor cells